Losant/losant-docs/docs/workflows/triggers/mqtt.md

 # MQTT Trigger

-The MQTT trigger will trigger a workflow whenever a message is sent to the configured topic on the Structure MQTT Broker.
+The MQTT trigger will trigger a workflow whenever a message is sent to the configured topic on the Losant MQTT Broker.

 ![MQTT Trigger](/images/workflows/triggers/mqtt-trigger.png "MQTT Trigger")

 ## Configuration

 The only configuration needed for this node is the topic name to trigger on.
 The node supports valid MQTT topic names.
-The topic is not allowed to be a wildcard topic, a MQTT system topic, or a Structure specific topic.
+The topic is not allowed to be a wildcard topic, a MQTT system topic, or a Losant specific topic.

 ![MQTT Trigger Config](/images/workflows/triggers/mqtt-trigger-config.png "MQTT Trigger Config")